joshjennings98/joshjennings98.github.io/md-site/_data/projects.md

 ## F# Neural Network

-Implemented a library for building and training neural networks designed for and built with F#.
+A small library for building and training neural networks designed for and built with F#.
 [Read More](https://github.com/joshjennings98/fsharp-neural-network)

 ## Orbis Intermitent Claudication Health App